ZSarver/website-code/content/pages/about.rst

   <https://en.wikipedia.org/wiki/Skies_of_Arcadia>`_ when I'm not writing my
   dissertation.
 * I collect Sega hardware and games.
-* Chess is fun when you play casually, and Go is interesting, but what I'm really fascinated with is `Arimaa <http://arimaa.com/arimaa/>`_, a game designed to be easy for humans to pick up and play but extremely difficult for computers to master.
+* Chess is fun when you play casually, and Go is interesting for a variety of reasons, but what I'm really fascinated with is `Arimaa
+  <http://arimaa.com/arimaa/>`_, a game designed to be easy for humans to pick
+  up and play but extremely difficult for computers to master.
 * Constructed languages and writing systems fascinate me.
-I've designed two writing systems, and I know just a bit of `Lojban
+I've designed a writing system, and I know just a bit of `Lojban
   <https://mw.lojban.org/papri/Lojban>`_. coi rodo .i la lojban. cinri mi.
 * I love music of all styles and genres (except country.)
 I especially enjoy `progressive rock <https://en.wikipedia.org/wiki/The_Mars_Volta>`_, my